Geoff Hill Fund – Activities

 - Funding from the Geoff Hill Fund will be retrospective upon completion of the qualification and submission of receipts.
 Details of how to claim will be given in the confirmation of the award.
 In circumstances of financial hardship, funding can be arranged up front and the individual should discuss this directly with the District Treasurer, who has authority to agree this without involvement of others, so the matter will remain confidential.

-- There is a cap of approximately £1,500 per year and the ADC (Activities) will need to have this in mind in supporting any applications for funding from the Trustees.
+- There is a cap of approximately £1,500 per year and the Programme Team Leader will need to have this in mind in supporting any applications for funding from the Trustees.

 Trustees of the Sub Fund

-Leader not on District Exec or part of District Team (to be proposed by DC)
+Leader not on District Trustee Board or part of District Team (to be proposed by DLV)